-Courses may be offered as Credit/No Credit by the instructor of record.
-The minimum acceptable grade a student must achieve in a course offered as Credit/No Credit in order to receive Credit (CR) is the equivalent of a C-.
-Students receiving less than the equivalent of a C- will receive No Credit (NC) for the course.
-Marks of CR and NC are not computed into a student's GPA.
-Students awarded the mark of CR in a course may apply the course toward graduation, subject to the policies in this catalog.
+Please Note: in order to receive a "credit" (CR) designation on their transcript, students much achieve the equivalent of a C- letter grade (or better) for the course in question, unless a department requires a higher grade.
+Students who receive the equivalent of a grade of D+ or lower (or a grade lower than a department requires) in a course being taken as credit/no credit receive a "no credit" (NC) designation for the course.
+Marks of CR and NC are nor computed into a student's GPA.
+Students awarded the mark of CR in a course may apply the course credits toward graduation, subject to the policies in this catalog.
+Students are advised to consult catalog policy related to their major and minor